tom-and-the-toothfairies/pathways/doc/FEATURES.md

 ```

 This feature can also be manually tested by uploading files.
 Some useful files
 can be found in the [fixtures directory].
-Visit the homepage, select a file,
+Visit the [homepage], select a file,
 then press `Submit`.

 `no_ddis.pml` is a well-structured PML document containing some drug identifiers